 4. Above Knee Skirt Lengths

 As the name suggests, an above-the-knee skirt sits just above the bony part of the knee.
 These skirts tend to be popular for straight skirts and office wear, as well as high-waisted skirts.
 A-line skirts at this length can be good for pear shapes.

 5. On Knee Skirt Lengths (Knee Length Skirts)

-On the knee skirts end at the center of the knee bone.
+On the knee skirt hemlines end at the center of the knee bone.
 If they are tight, they will either need to be made in a stretch fabric or have a split at the back so you can still walk.
 On-the-knee tight and tapered skirts are flattering, giving you an hourglass figure look.
 This is a popular length for the pencil skirt.

 6. Below Knee Skirt Lengths

 Below-the-knee skirts offer more coverage and are flattering to many body shapes, particularly when worn with heels.
-A split usually placed at the back will be needed in tighter skirts to ensure freedom of movement.
+A split, usually placed at the back, will be needed in tighter skirts to ensure freedom of movement.
 They are considered more conservative than many of the skirt styles above.

 7. Midi Skirt Lengths

 Midi skirts end at mid-calf and generally tend to be fuller in design.
-Straight skirts at this length may have a split on one or both sides.
+Straight skirts at this length may have a split on one or both sides to allow you to walk freely.
+If you are shorter, a midi skirt length is a great alternative to longer styles as it won't swamp you or drag on the ground.

 8. Tea Skirt Lengths

-Tea skirts are very similar to a midi length and fall 3-4 inches below the knee.
+Tea length skirts are very similar to a midi length and fall 3-4 inches below the knee.
 This term was made popular in the 1920s when this length dress was worn to tea parties.
 When this term is used, it generally refers to a full or circle-shaped skirt, and it is commonly used to describe formal styles of skirts and dresses.

 9. Maxi Skirt Lengths

 Maxi skirts finish just above your ankles, but there will be some variation depending on your height.
 It may finish below your ankle or even on the ground.
 The longer the skirt, the more your height will become a factor in its final length.

 10. Full Skirt Lengths